andy3092/NZ-Elections-Data-Cleaning/README.md

 # NZ-Elections-Data-Cleaning
 Some scripts to download and clean New Zealand election results data and load them into sqlite.

-At the moment downloads and cleans up the 2014 election party vote results.
+At the moment only cleans the 2014 election party vote results.

 ### TODO
-Add some proper commandline arguments for the scrips instead of hardcoding options in. e.g. year you want to download and clean, where you want to save files, output file names etc.
+Add commandline arguments for the load2sqlite script.

-Split off the Maori electrates into a seprate table last 7 files.
+Split off the Maori electrates into a seprate table last 7 files for the load2sqlite script.

-Place the paries list dictionary in a csv file and load it up into a dictionary

-Fix up the download script - add some options.
-Be able to split Maori and general roll
-Have an otion to feed a URL.
+Need some sanity checks to check that the csv files are being read in correctly.